wp-plugins/simply-rets/readme.txt

 1. Download the `.zip` file and extract it into your sites `wp-content/plugins` directory

 1. Be sure to extract it into a directory called `wp-content/plugins/simply-rets/`.

-= Activating =

-Once you have the plugin installed via one of the methods above, you can go to the Plugins page of your Wordpress site and click `activate` on SimplyRETS.
-Once successfully activated, you can start using the demo listings, or enter your SimplyRETS credentials to start getting your listings!